itbusina/testlemon-docs/docs/docs/how-to-test-api-with-testlemon.md

 In the example above there are two test cases defined to validate GET /products and GET /users API endppoints.
 The requests will be sent to the server.com host and the responses will be validated to be successful (HTTP 200 status code).

+To see mode details how to configure test collections go here: [Link](/#collection)

-For more advanced testing Testlemon provides a list of built-in validators and test chaining.
+Testlemon provides a list of built-in validators and test chaining to cover complex workflows.
+The list of available validators can be found here: [Link](/#validators)

 ```yaml
 baseUrl: https://dummyjson.com